Visit our USA site for:

 Equality in both sexes is what we are seeking – Feminism, again meaning the equality of both men and women.

 As our future generations look upon our history and movements, I hope that my two daughters see the successes, the challenges, the failures and the strength of what every one of us women has faced moving forward.
-That with the support of not only other women the men who also support this movement of equality can also be recognised as we move forward in balance.
+That with the support of not only other women the men who also support this movement of equality can also be recognized as we move forward in balance.

 International Women’s day is not just a celebration for us ladies to inspire and support each other moving forward, it is also the inspirational movement of the determination of us women wanting to lead the way to a positive change in the equality of both Women and Men in our world.